-So, what is the best way to clean the waterline tile in your swimming pool?
-To refresh your memory, the waterline—or water line—is the area of a swimming pool or spa where the water meets the tile, or the fill line (not that there's an actual line—you get it, right?).
+Cleaning tile at the waterline is one of those dirty deeds that go along with pool ownership.
+To refresh your memory, the waterline—or water line—is the area of a swimming pool or spa where the water meets the tile, or the fill line (not that there's an actual line).
 That's assuming you don't want to pay a pool service company to bead-blast it clean.

 What Is That Stuff, Anyway?

 The dirty stuff that discolors a pool's water line is usually either scale or stain.

 If you have hard-water deposits or stains in sinks or tubs inside your house, they might be on your pool surfaces too.
 After water evaporates, scaling can occur when calcium deposits cling to the sides of a pool.
 It shows up as white or gray "scum" and is difficult to remove.
 The two main types of scaling in a pool are: